 From here, you can take a very long walk up to Robertson Quay, down to Boat Quay, or all the way to Marina Bay.
 If you want, you can stop at one of the pricey and heavily touristed restaurants along the river.

-I like that the Clarke Quay station has little faces on the floor that mirror the prows of the Singapore riverboats:
+… and that the station has little faces on the floor that continue this theme: